 Yes.
 A fundamental purpose of the PATHS program is to cultivate CS studies at Mines among high-potential, low-income students who live in Colorado.

-Yes, home schooled high school seniors are welcome to apply for a PATHS Scholarship if they are interested in a CS major, enjoy outreach and mentoring activities, and meet the PATHS eligibility standards (citizenship status, CO resident, admitted to Mines as a full-time freshman, and have financial need).
+Yes, home schooled high school seniors are welcome to apply for a PATHS Scholarship if they are interested in a CS major, enjoy outreach and mentoring activities, and meet the PATHS eligibility standards (citizenship status, CO resident, admitted to Mines as a full-time student, and have unmet financial need).

-No. PATHS supports undergraduate students in pursuit of their first Bachelor’s degree within one of the four CS Majors Focus Areas available through the Mines CS Department.
+No. PATHS supports undergraduate students in pursuit of their first Bachelor’s degree within one of the several CS Major Focus Areas available through the Mines CS Department.
 Those students who previously have earned an undergraduate Bachelor’s degree in any field of study from any institution are ineligible.

 PRIORITY APPLICATION DEADLINE: 11:59PM

 PATHS welcomes scholarship applications from eligible graduating high school seniors and students who have completed one or two years of community college in Colorado, who have been accepted to and plan to attend Mines full-time, and who listed in their Mines application an expressed interest in majoring in CS.
-To meet the Priority Application Deadline, invited PATHS applicants must submit all application materials on or before the Priority Application Deadline of 11:59PM MST on February 12, 2018.
+To meet the Priority Application Deadline, eligible PATHS applicants must submit all application materials on or before the Priority Application Deadline of 11:59PM MST on January 31, 2019.

-PATHS Scholarship Application materials are considered submitted when successfully transmitted by email to email@example.com You will receive email confirmation when your PATHS application is complete.
-Your submitted application will be complete only when the PATHS office has received from you by email attachment all of the following items:
+Your PATHS Scholarship Application will be considered successfully submitted only thru your applicant portal.
+You will receive email confirmation when your PATHS application is complete.
+Your submitted application will be complete

-Students with expressed interest in a CS major who are admitted to Mines and meet the PATHS eligibility criteria after January 1, 2018 may receive an invitation to apply to PATHS in the discretion of the selection committee on a funds-available basis after consideration of all Priority Applications.
-Eligible students who receive an invitation to apply to PATHS after February 12, 2018 must submit their completed PATHS Scholarship Application by the Extended Application Deadline of March 31, 2018.
+Students with expressed interest in a CS major who are admitted to Mines and meet the PATHS eligibility criteria after January 1, 2019 may be considered for a PATHS Scholarship in the discretion of the selection committee on a funds-available basis after consideration of all Priority Applications.
+Eligible students who apply to PATHS after January 31, 2019 must submit their completed PATHS Scholarship Application by the Extended Application Deadline of March 1, 2019.

-Information from the FAFSA will enable the Mines Financial Aid Office to identify for the PATHS selection committee those admitted students who are eligible to be invited to apply for a PATHS Scholarship.
-Please complete your FAFSA as early as possible so you can receive a priority invitation to apply to PATHS, if eligible.
+Information from the FAFSA process will enable the Mines Financial Aid Office to provide accurate information to the PATHS selection committee.
+Please complete your FAFSA documents as early as possible.

-For all students invited to apply to PATHS by the Priority Application Deadline, the FAFSA must be submitted and received at Mines by the PATHS Priority Application Deadline of February 12, 2018.
+For all students who apply to PATHS by the Priority Application Deadline, the FAFSA must be submitted and received at Mines by the PATHS Priority Application Deadline of January 31, 2019.
 The process takes approximately 3-5 business days, so the Mines Financial Aid Office suggests that you do it as soon as possible.
-The FAFSA form will be available for completion beginning on Oct.
-1, 2017.
+The FAFSA form is available for completion as of October 1, 2018.
 Please complete the FAFSA online at https://FAFSA.ed.gov.